GLASS Flows: Transition Sampling for Alignment of Flow and Diffusion Models

 We begin by extending the idea of a denoiser to Markov transitions from $x_{t}$ to $x_{t'}$.
 In \cref{eq:conditional_graphical_model_definition}, we have defined a joint distribution over $\X=(X_t,X_{t'})$ specified by some mean scale $\mu$ and covariance $\Sigma$.
 Therefore, we define the \textbf{GLASS denoiser} as the expected posterior given both $x_{t}$ \emph{and} $x_{t'}$:

-In this context, it is instructive to think of $x_{t}$ as a noisy measurement of a parameter $z$.
-The ``standard'' denoiser $D_t$ represents the mean of data $z$ given \emph{one} Gaussian measurement $x_{t}$, while the GLASS denoiser $D_{\mu,\Sigma}$ represents the mean of data $z$ given \emph{two} Gaussian measurements $(x_t,x_{t'})$ of $z$.
-Our core idea is that we can effectively ``summarize'' two Gaussian measurements $(x_{t},x_{t'})$ into a single variable via the transformation
+Here, it is instructive to think of $x_{t}$ as a noisy measurement of a parameter $z$.
+The ``standard'' denoiser $D_t$ represents the mean of $z$ given \emph{one} Gaussian measurement $x_{t}$, while the GLASS denoiser $D_{\mu,\Sigma}$ represents the mean of $z$ given \emph{two} Gaussian measurements $(x_t,x_{t'})$.
+Our core idea is that we can effectively ``summarize'' two measurements $(x_{t},x_{t'})$ into a single variable via the transformation

 In theoretical statistics, $S(\x)$ is called a \textbf{sufficient statistic} \citep{fisher1922mathematical, casella2024statistical}, describing the idea that $S(\x)$ carries as much information about the latent $Z=z$ as does $\x$.
 This is intuitive: $S(\x)$ is a weighted average of $x_t,x_{t'}$ - the weight is higher the more informative an element is about $z$ (lower variance and higher scale factor $\mu$).
 Finally, define invertible function $g(t)=\sigma_t^2/\alpha_t^2$ as the effective noise scale defined by flow matching schedulers $\alpha_t, \sigma_t$.
 We get: \begin{myframe} \begin{restatable}{proposition}{pullingoutdenoiser} Let $\x=(x_1,x_2)$ with $\x_i\in \R^d$ and $t^*=t^*(\mu,\Sigma)=g^{-1}((\mu \Sigma^{-1}\mu)^{-1})$.
 Then: